trustedsec/SeeYouCM-Thief/README.md

 `./thief.py --subnet <subnet to scan> [--verbose]`

+OR

+any of the previous options, but use TFTP as the method of extracting config files

+`./thief.py --subnet <subnet to scan> --tftp`

 ### User Enumeration
 To optionally enumerate Active Directory users from the UDS api on the CUCM add `--userenum` and it will automatically bruteforce through the API aa-zz to return a list of users.